 • Family immigration – the visa is issued for the family members (children with ages below 21 years old, spouse, adopted child, parents) of American citizens or permanent residents and our Miami immigration lawyers can assist with more details;

-• Citizenship – our immigration lawyers in Miami can help you through the naturalization process, as there are few stages which are compulsory and which require a set of documents;
+• Citizenship – our immigration lawyers in Miami can help you through the naturalization process, as there are a few stages which are compulsory and which require a set of documents;

-• Asylum – you can request for legal assistance from our team of immigration attorneys in Miami if you are seeking for refugee or political asylum;
+• Asylum – you can request legal assistance from our team of immigration attorneys in Miami if you are seeking for refugee or political asylum;

 • Deportation defense– our immigration lawyer in Miami can act on your behalf if you are involved in a deportation case, but you should know that there are several situations in which legal defense is allowed under the American legislation.
 They can also represent you in bond hearings in Miami.